yarisvt/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 Set the URL to your Dashboard instance (or a load balanced instance), the URL should take the form of: `http://dashboard_host:port`

-> Note: the same will need to be done for Policy loading, see the policies section below.
+> **Note**: the same will need to be done for Policy loading, see the policies section below.

 ### <a name="use_db_app_options-node_is_segmented"></a> use_db_app_options.node_is_segmented

 Set to `true` to enable filtering (sharding) of APIs.

-> Note: If you set to `true` for multiple gateway nodes, you should ensure that `management_node` is set to `false`.
+> **Note**: If you set to `true` for multiple gateway nodes, you should ensure that `management_node` is set to `false`.
 This is to ensure visibility for the management node across all APIs.

 ### <a name="use_db_app_options-tags"></a> use_db_app_options.tags